National Pest Plant Accord for preventing the sale of invasive weeds in NZ

 PO Box 2526

-Once MPI have enough proposals to justify a review – or if a proposal needs immediate action – the NPPA Technical Advisory Group (TAG) carries out a risk assessment and completes the TAG Decision Tree process.
-The TAG then makes a recommendation to the NPPA Steering Group to work out whether or not the species should be included on the Accord List.
+Once MPI has enough proposals to justify a review – or if a proposal needs immediate action – the NPPA Technical Advisory Group carries out a risk assessment and works through the decision process.
+The advisory group then makes a recommendation to the NPPA Steering Group to work out whether the species should be included on the Accord List.
 They also work out how a ban would impact New Zealand industry.

 The steering group makes the final decision on changing the Accord list, delaying a decision if they need more information.

-Any pest plant that's not currently on the Accord list will be taken to the chief technical officer, who will make a decision on whether or not it should be designated an unwanted organism under the Biosecurity Act 1993 – and therefore added to the Accord list.
+Any pest plant that's not currently on the Accord list will be taken to an MPI chief technical officer, who will make a decision on whether it should be designated an unwanted organism under the Biosecurity Act 1993 – and then added to the Accord list.

 Identifying and collecting plant samples

 In some cases, regional councils or local authorities will need to identify a plant to work out whether it's a plant on the Accord list.
 Then, they'll log a sample of the plant for reference.

 Only authorised individuals are able to identify plants and collect samples – they have to work for or be contracted to a regional council.
 Financial arrangements for identification remain the responsibility of the organisation to which the 'authorised person' belongs.

 Authorised individuals need to identify plants before collecting samples.